ghginm/LSTM/README.md

   </picture></div>
   <br>

-  * `lstm_train`: this method is used after hyperparameter optimisation to train the final model.
+  * `lstm_train`: this method is used after hyperparameter optimisation to train a model.
   * `lstm_forecast`: this method produces a one-step-ahead forecast.

 **Usage**: